 - Besame Cosmetics – Vintage makeup colors in beautiful cases.
 Read their guide to 1920s makeup.

-- 1930s Makeup – Move on to the next decade and Old Hollywood inspired makeup.
+- 1930s Makeup – Move on to the next decade with Old Hollywood inspired makeup.